Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \section{Case study and simulation results}

-This section presents a detailed case study based on Denmark's projected 2030 renewable electricity system and the model's results under various scenarios.
-We first describe the data and scaling to a 2030 scenario, including the renewable generation profiles and aggregate demand curves for representative winter and summer days.
-We then outline the simulation framework and case studies, followed by an analysis of market outcomes for different levels of storage competition and optimal capacity.
-Results for winter and summer representative days are presented in parallel to analyze seasonal differences in market dynamics.
+This section presents a detailed case study based on Denmark's projected 2030 renewable electricity system and evaluates the model's results under various scenarios.
+We first describe the data and scaling methodology for the 2030 scenario, including the renewable generation profiles and aggregate demand curves for representative winter and summer days.
+We then outline the simulation framework, followed by an analysis of market outcomes across different levels of storage competition and capacity scaling.
+Results for the winter and summer representative days are presented in parallel to analyze seasonal differences in market dynamics.